microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 # the assistant receives a message from the user, which contains the task description
 assistant.receive(
     """What date is today?
-How much % has NVDA stock price changed in 2023?""", user_proxy,
+Which big tech stock has the largest year-to-date gain this year?
+How much is the gain?""", user_proxy,
 )
 ```